asavinov/prosto/README.md

 $ pip install prosto
 ```

-This command will install the latest version of `prosto` from repository.
+This command will install the latest version of `Prosto` from repository.

-# How to test
+## How to test

 Run tests from the project root: